ligato/vpp-agent/plugins/govppmux/README.md

 *Connection*

-Parameters of the VPP connection are fixed and cannot be configured.
-GoVPP connects to that instance of VPP which uses the default shared memory segment prefix.
-This is because it is assumed that there is really only a single VPP running in a sand-boxed environment together with the agent (e.g. through containerization)
+By default, GoVPP connects to that instance of VPP which uses the default shared memory segment prefix.
+This is because it is assumed that there is only a single VPP running in a sand-boxed environment together with the agent (e.g. through containerization).
+In case VPP runs with customized SHM prefix, or there are several VPP instances running, GoVPP needs to know the prefix in order to connect to the correct VPP instance - the prefix has to be put in the govppmux configuration file (govpp.conf) with key `shm-prefix` and value matching VPP shared memory prefix.

 *Multiplexing*